Earth (2007 film)

 Earth is a 2007 nature documentary film which depicts the diversity of wild habitats and creatures across the planet.
 The film begins in the Arctic in January of one year and moves southward, concluding in Antarctica in the December of the same year.
 Along the way, it features the journeys made by three particular species—the polar bear, African bush elephant and humpback whale—to highlight the threats to their survival in the face of rapid environmental change.
-A companion piece to the 2006 BBC/Discovery television series Planet Earth, the film uses many of the same sequences, though most are edited differently, and features previously unseen footage.
+A companion piece to the 2006 BBC Worldwide/Discovery Channel/NHK/Canadian Broadcasting Corporation television series Planet Earth, the film uses many of the same sequences, though most are edited differently, and features previously unseen footage not seen on TV.

-Earth was directed by Alastair Fothergill, the executive producer of the television series, and Mark Linfield, the producer of Planet Earth's "From Pole to Pole" and "Seasonal Forests" episodes.
-It was co-produced by BBC Natural History Unit and Greenlight Media, with Discovery providing some of the funding.
-In North America, the film was released by Disneynature, and was one of the first films under Disney's recently formed nature film label.
-The same organisations collaborated on Fothergill's previous film, Deep Blue (2003), itself a companion to his 2001 television series on the natural history of the world's oceans, The Blue Planet.
-The British version of Earth was narrated by Patrick Stewart and the US version was narrated by James Earl Jones.
+A British-German co-production, Earth was directed by Planet Earth executive producer Alastair Fothergill and Mark Linfield, the producer of Planet Earth's "From Pole to Pole" and "Seasonal Forests" episodes.
+It was produced by BBC, Discovery, BBC Natural History Unit and Greenlight Media, with Discovery Network providing some of the funding.
+The British release featured narration from Patrick Stewart and was distributed by Lionsgate UK, while the German release was narrated by Ulrich Tukur and distributed by Walt Disney Studios Motion Pictures under Universum Film.

-Earth was released in cinemas internationally during the final quarter of 2007 and throughout 2008.
-With total worldwide box office revenue exceeding $100 million, Earth is the second-highest-grossing nature documentary of all time.
+Earth premiered in France on 10 October 2007, before releasing in the United Kingdom that same year on 16 November, and in Germany on 12 January 2008.
+Additionally, the American version, narrated by James Earl Jones and runs 9 minutes shorter than its international counterparts, was later released on 22 April 2009, by Disney under their Disneynature label.
+With total worldwide box office revenue exceeding $100 million, Earth is the second-highest-grossing nature documentary of all time, behind March of the Penguins (2005).
 A sequel, titled Earth: One Amazing Day, was released in the United States on 6 October 2017.
 It made its world premiere in Beijing.